finos/common-domain-model/documentation/source/documentation-style-guide.rst

 CDM Documentation Style Guide
 =============================

-The purpose of this section is to provide recommendations for CDM documentation style and substance.
+The purpose of this section is to provide form and substance recommendations for editors of CDM documentation.
 "Documentation" in this context means any form of written guidance to CDM users and includes:

 - the CDM user documentation
 - release notes provided with each CDM release